-From Renee on April 23rd, 2008 in Green Remodeling
+From Dean Dowd on April 23, 2008 in Green Remodeling

 We’re all for celebrating the earth - on a daily basis.
 Here are some ways you can help the earth, and your home, stay green, beyond Earth Day and onward to every CalFinder-hosted Green Wednesday to come.